Gihan-Liyanage/pytorch-ann/mlp/README.md

 ### Flask APP

-After training and saving the model artifacts in the model folder, run `$ python app.py` to start the flask server for inference.
+After training and saving the model artifacts in the model folder, run `python app.py` to start the flask server for inference.

 - The server will be available locally on `localhost:5000` and you can call the endpoint `http://127.0.0.1:5000/predict` to call the api.